rioncm/google-authz-client/examples/fastapi_app/fastapi-flow.md

 # Flow 2: OAuth Completed Elsewhere (ID Token Validation)

-This path is for clients that already have a Google OpenID ID token (Apps Script, backend service, or another OAuth-enabled app).
-The client sends the ID token to your API, and the API forwards it to `google-authz` for validation and authorization.
+This path is for clients that already have a Google OAuth access token (Apps Script, backend service, or another OAuth-enabled app).
+The client sends the access token to your API, and the API forwards it to `google-authz` for validation and authorization.

-1. Client obtains an **ID token** externally.
+1. Client obtains an **access token** externally.
-2. Client calls your API with `Authorization: Bearer <id_token>`.
+2. Client calls your API with `Authorization: Bearer <access_token>`.
 3. Your API uses `google-authz-client` which forwards the token to `/authz` or `/authz/check`.
-4. `google-authz` verifies the ID token and returns the EffectiveAuth payload.
+4. `google-authz` verifies the access token and returns the EffectiveAuth payload.

-If you need to support OAuth access tokens instead, the `google-authz` server must be extended to verify access tokens; the client library does not distinguish token type.
+If you need to support ID tokens instead, configure `google-authz` with the correct audience and send an OpenID ID token.
+The client library forwards whatever token it receives.